© 2015 - 2018. ACCPA. All Rights Reserved.

 ACCPA Membership Benefits

-Compliance professionals whithin the ACCPA network enjoy the following benefits:
+Compliance professionals within the ACCPA network enjoy the following benefits:

 1).
 ACCPA provide its members with an in-depth global knowledge of AML regulation as practiced in North America and Europe and then guide them to re-apply this knowledge to the African context.